ElimarSoft/ElimarSoft.com.VSIX-Template/README.md

 + The first region will include two identical commented rows.
 + Make required replacements in second line
 + (Click Extensions Fill Region)
++ #region -> ElimarSoft.com.Result will be filled with a modfied copy of #region -> ElimarSoft.com.Source

             #region -> ElimarSoft.com.Block
             //*******************************************************************************************************************